Akhila-Kyatham/data-warehouse-analytics-platform/README.md

 * SQL layer is used for extracting insights

 This layered approach is commonly used in real-world data systems.

+## Key Insights (Example)

+Using the transformed dataset, the following types of insights can be generated:

+* Total revenue generated across all transactions
+* Revenue contribution by each product category
+* Identification of top customers based on total spend
+* Monthly trends in sales performance

+These are typical business questions that data teams solve using warehouse-based pipelines.

 ## Running the project